inQWIRE/SQIR/README.md

 ### benchmarks

-Instructions for running SQIR optimizations on benchmark programs can be found in [the README in the benchmarks directory](benchmarks/README.md).
+Instructions for running VOQC on the benchmarks presented in our paper can be found in [the README in the benchmarks directory](benchmarks/README.md).

-## Remarks
+## Acknowledgements

-A preliminary version of this work was presented at QPL 2019.
-For details, see the arXiv paper available [here](https://arxiv.org/pdf/1904.06319.pdf) and code in the 'QPL2019' branch.
-A revised submission is in progress; contact the authors if you are interested in a draft.

 This project is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder Program under Award Number DE-SC0019040.